- Top three

 Reasons to avoid

-This relatively new model from Worx is a direct contender for the Ego below and others in the 50-52cm cutting deck range, and it just pips them all to the winning post by dint of several unique and very innovative features.
+This model from Worx is a direct contender for a bunch of models found below, but it just pips them all to the winning post by dint of several unique and very innovative features.

 If you have a medium to large sward that you want to keep in immaculate condition, this keenly-priced cordless beast will do the task and do it superbly well no matter the length of grass.
 It’s amazingly well equipped, not too loud, extremely efficient and powerful enough to confine your current petrol mower to the history books.